-Epidemiology and Population Science is comprised of two divisions: Translational Epidemiology, directed by Myrna Weissman, PhD; Mental Health Equity, directed by Milton Wainberg, MD.
+This area is comprised of two divisions: Translational Epidemiology, directed by Myrna Weissman, PhD, and Mental Health Equity, directed by Milton Wainberg, MD.
 Faculty work closely together and are affiliated with the Mailman School of Public Health at Columbia University.

 The mission of this research area is to advance the understanding, prevention, and treatment of psychiatric disorders using a broad range of epidemiologic methods.
 For example, hypotheses are generated from the basic laboratory sciences and translated to testing in clinical or population samples and vice-versa.
 Population or clinical findings are translated into experimental approaches.
 Large scale surveys to determine risks, rates, and inform health care policy are carried out.

 The area includes about 30 faculty researchers who are grouped into areas of expertise and two core facilities.
 The research is funded by the federal government, New York State, foundations, and philanthropy.
-The area is involved in research training of masters, doctoral and medical students, psychiatric residents, postdoctoral fellows and includes training grants in global mental health and the epidemiology of substance abuse.
+The area is involved in research training of masters, doctoral and medical students, psychiatric residents, and postdoctoral fellows, and includes training grants in global mental health and the epidemiology of substance abuse.
 Consultation on design, sampling, assessment, recruitment, epidemiologic statistics, data management, clinical trials, handling large data sets, repository handling, and human investigation is offered to investigators.